-Andre Gifkins cycles to Berlin’s southern fringes to explore a soon-to-be-restored royal train station…
+Andre Gifkins cycles to the Spreewald to witness a one-of-a-kind royal train restoration…

 I‘m a big fan of the fact Berlin has so many old buildings that have been left to rack and ruin.
 They look cool and suggest a history far, far beyond my personal experience.

 Most decay slowly, before escalating land prices eventually entice developers into buying the property the building is on.
 The structure itself, perhaps an old wood mill or a water processing facility, is then promptly knocked to the earth.